fggo/java/README.md

 * try catch block will handle the Exception
 <br/>

-after 'throws' there're two ways to handle
+two ways to handle after throws:

 1. caller will handled exception with try catch
 2. caller 'throws'